Tulungagung-Developer/finote/README.md

 If you'd like to contribute to the Finote Backend, please follow these guidelines:

 1. Fork the repository. (please read: [About Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks))
+2. Better to use (git sparse-checkout)[https://git-scm.com/docs/sparse-checkout] for minimize your project data.
-2. Create a new branch for your feature or bug fix.
+3. Create a new branch for your feature or bug fix.
-3. Ensure code quality with linters and formatters.
+4. Ensure code quality with linters and formatters.
-4. Make your changes and commit them with clear and concise messages, or better, use:
+5. Make your changes and commit them with clear and concise messages, or better, use:
    ```bash
    yarn cz
    ```
-5. Push your changes to your forked repository.
+6. Push your changes to your forked repository.
-6. Submit a pull request to the main repository and explain clearly what you've done.
+7. Submit a pull request to the main repository and explain clearly what you've done.
-7. For beginners, look for issues with the `(good first issue)` tag or check the projects tab.
+8. For beginners, look for issues with the `(good first issue)` tag or check the projects tab.
-8. Thank you for your contribution!
+9. Thank you for your contribution!

 If you found some issues or have suggestions, please open an issue on the GitHub repository.
 Before, ensure that your topic isn't duplicated.